 When Emperor Augustus came to power, young Herod had been a competent ruler as vassal king over Palestine.
 His family had a particular genius in telling how the wind was blowing as it related to Roman politics in his territory and making shrewd decisions.
 For example, his father provided critical aid to Julius Caesar in Egypt when his supply lines were cut, and the Roman Emperor rewarded him richly.

 Years later, when Mark Antony came to see Cleopatra, young Herod himself urged him to make his peace with the remainder of the Roman Triumvirate he’d been in (Augustus and Lepidus) — advice Antony ignored to his peril.
 Herod knew Cleopatra well; they’d had a business monopoly that extracted asphalt from the Dead Sea.
 Later, when Augustus succeeded Julius and saw success through the civil wars, he made Herod one of his most trusted friends.

 King Herod’s Public Works

 In his book The Jewish War, we learn from Josephus that Herod beautified the larger Palestine area during his 33-year reign.
 He spent lavish sums on building for his people temples, aqueducts, cities, and for himself palaces and fortresses — like Masada, north of the Dead Sea, pictured at left.

-No doubt, his greatest achievement was constructing the Second Temple in Jerusalem, pictured at left, to replace the older Temple of Solomon, destroyed in 586 BC when Nebuchadnezzar of Babylon conquered Jerusalem.
+His most outstanding achievement was undoubtedly constructing the Second Temple in Jerusalem, pictured at left, to replace the older Temple of Solomon, destroyed in 586 BC when Nebuchadnezzar of Babylon conquered Jerusalem.
 Part of that Second Temple remains today, most notably the Western (“Wailing”) Wall of the Temple Mount.
 He built a theater in Jerusalem and another larger one in the plain outside the city.

 In Augustus’s honor, Herod built the remarkable port of Caesarea Maritima, along with an arena, hippodrome, and theater in that port town.
 In addition to stimulating commerce and trade, he patronized culture in many cities in the eastern part of the Mediterranean and sponsored the 12 B.C.
 Olympics.
 He invested so much in the games that he was proclaimed “President of the Olympic Games” for life.